i-am-bee/bee-agent-framework/python/examples/notebooks/README.md

 > [!NOTE]
 > See the [Python documentation](https://www.python.org/) for further information on installing or upgrading.

-❗❗It is recommended to run the notebooks within a virtual environment.
+❗It is recommended to run the notebooks within a virtual environment.
 You can create one using the following commands:

 ```shell
 python -m venv .venv